 - LARGE DOES: When I worked with Kava over an evening, where I would take 4-6 “shells” of Kava, that’s when things get really interesting.
 With Kava bars becoming more and more popular, it’s not uncommon to have a night of Kava drinking, much like people enjoy a night of drinking alcohol.
 This, for me, is where Kava reaches its peak effects.
 I feel a sense of peace with the world.
 All of my aches and pains recede way into the distance.
 I no longer feel sleepy at all, but feel excited, social, and feel like “emotionally sharing” in a way that alcohol tends to do for people.
 I didn’t have any inkling of visions, but 4-6 shells of Kava over the course of a few hours is an entirely pleasant experience for me, whether I’m at home focused on making art of music, or out in a social setting with friends.

 - HIGH DOSES: If I don’t feel a “spiritual” side of a plant, I don’t take it in large doses.
-When I was first deciding whether or not to bring Kratom into the country, I went through the same process as I did with Kava; I started small, and worked my way up to a very large dose.
+When I was first deciding whether or not to bring Kratom (into the country, I went through the same process as I did with Kava; I started small, and worked my way up to a very large dose by going through a trusted vendor list.
 That became very coldly psychedelic [DO I HAE AN ARTICLE ON THIS?], without any spiritual aspect of it whatsoever.
 It was devoid; I had very “cold” visions of cement and viaducts and icy cold water.
 It was not pleasant, and I decided never to venture there again.
+Your experience may differ, however, and it could be worth you asking “what is kratom” to make sure you understand the product.
 So, for these kinds of explorations, I always have someone qualified to sit with me, as I began my journey into a high dose of Kava.
 What happened to me was difficult to describe, even years later when I try to find ways to share the experience.
 Imagine being really excited and really relaxed at the same time.
 I felt energized, but not in a caffeine kind of way, simultaneously to feeling very relaxed.
 I felt great anticipation, but couldn’t say why or for what..
 It was not entirely unpleasant, and I felt a very spiritual side of this sacred plant, but any visual effects weren’t anything like the ayahuasca I had worked with in the Peruvian Amazon.
+If you are looking for a very visual and deeper spiritual experience, then I would choose ayahuasca over kava.
+The best place to do this is to visit an ayahuasca retreat.
 When I’d close my eyes, my thoughts became very visual, very colorful, but not with any added intensity.
 I thought that if I spent a lot of time working with this plant at higher doses, I would likely be able to “sift through” all of these mental images and hone in on something specific, but I was uncomfortable enough that I simply put it aside and moved on to other aspects of Kava.
 I may yet revisit this side of Kava, but I was hoping to find some research somewhere, that spoke of using Kava in higher doses as a Teacher Plant for ritualistic purposes.